bollu/llvm-multidim-array-indexing-proposal/discussion-first-round.md

-- IMHO the issue is representation since LLVM-IR does not have the primitives that MLIR has, specifically there is no Memref type that -- in contrast to LLVM-IR pointer types are multi-dimensional, and -- in contrast to LLVM-IR array types can have dependent and dynamic shape.
+- IMHO the issue is representation since LLVM-IR does not have the primitives that MLIR has, specifically there is no Memref type that -- in contrast to LLVM-IR pointer types are multi-dimensional, and -- in contrast to LLVM-IR array types can have dependent and dynamic shape. --- (Chris Lattner)

-Adding a MemRef type this would go quite deep into LLVM-IR fundamentals.
+- Adding a MemRef type this would go quite deep into LLVM-IR fundamentals.
 Do you think it would be worth it? -- (Michael Kruse)